pipeline-tools/gusty/README.md

 In addition to parsing `.yml` files, gusty also parses YAML front matter in `.ipynb` and `.Rmd` files, allowing you to include Python and R notebook formats in your data pipeline.

+gusty works with both Airflow 1.x and Airflow 2.x.

 ## Hello World

 ### Tasks